As product development incorporates more feedback, development toolkit productboard raises $8M

 But now, the company’s services allow anyone in an organization (with the proper access) to provide feedback and track the process of product development.

-“Product Excellence is no longer optional,”said productboard Palan, in a statement.
+“Product Excellence is no longer optional,” said Palan in a statement.
 “These days competitors arise in a matter of months, not years.
 Customer loyalty is declining and users will happily switch to a competing solution that offers a better product experience.
 It’s more critical than ever to get the right products to market faster.”

 As part of the financing, Kleiner Perkins’ new general partner, Ilya Fushman, will join the company’s board of directors.
-Fushman who was integral in locking down productboard’s seed financing when he was at Index Ventures, has a long product history from his time at dropbox, and is a welcome addition to the company’s board, Palan said.
+Fushman, who was integral in locking down productboard’s seed financing when he was at Index Ventures, has a long product history from his time at Dropbox, and is a welcome addition to the company’s board, Palan said.

-While Fushman’s imprimatur is one sign of the company’s viability, the investment from strategic angel investors like Intercom co-founders, Eoghan McCabe and Des Traynor; Clark Valberg, the co-founder of InVision; and Larry Gadea, the founder of Envoy, is still another.
+While Fushman’s imprimatur is one sign of the company’s viability, the investment from strategic angel investors like Intercom co-founders Eoghan McCabe and Des Traynor; Clark Valberg, the co-founder of InVision; and Larry Gadea, the founder of Envoy, is still another.

 “Product management is a core function in every technology organization, but few dedicated tools exist for it,” said Fushman, in a statement.